RoySpringer/boot-sector/README.md

-Closer… but the hash isn’t complete yet.
-Do you remeber what you at yesterday?
+The commit trail flickers warmer… but the key still lies further downstream.